Micah456/EmailWebApp/README.md

 database (csv for now) - sysapi - processapi - expapi - html/css/js

 *Current task:*
--Implement cancel button on writeemail
+-Make code dry

-*Remaining tasks:*
+*Remaining tasks: *Refactor tasks:*
--Prevent addition of commas to user details and passwords -Refactor

-*Refactor tasks*
+-Create sql db for email and user data
 -Connect to databases
 -Update html to use more semantic tags - e.g. nav, section, article, aside, etc -Update writeemail to use forms and use types/required fields etc. to validate input client side